-Now lets go find our JPEG image we are working with which in our case is the yogi.
-Next, select it and we are takin to a screen that looks like this.
+Now let’s go find the JPEG image we are working with which in our case is the yogi.
+Next, select it and we are taken to a screen that looks like this.
 See image below

 Cricut Design Space asks you about your image and how complex it is.
 This image is pretty simple so we are going to select simple and hit continue.
 If you are working with a more complex image read the description of each and pick the one you feel is the closet.

 You are now in an editing screen that should look like this.
-See image below.
+See the image below.

 The Editing Screen Anatomy